-Line 8.--Unduplicated SNF days from Worksheet S-9, column 3, line 5.
+Line 8.--Unduplicated SNF days from Worksheet S-5, line 5, column 2.

-Line 9.-Aggregate SNF cost.
-Multiply the average cost from line 3 by the number of unduplicated SNF days on line 8 to arrive at the average SNF cost.
+Line 9.--Aggregate SNF cost.
+Multiply the average cost from line 3 by the number of unduplicated SNF days on line 8 to arrive at the aggregate SNF cost.